smithy-lang/smithy/designs/default-zero-value.md

 convert thousands of optional property accessors to non-optional in the Rust, Kotlin, and Swift AWS SDKs.

-In order to implement these changes, Smithy will need a 2.0 bump of the IDL.
+This proposal requires breaking changes to Smithy and proposes that the model move to version 2.0.

 ## Terms used in this proposal

 * null: This document uses the term null, nullable, and nullability to refer to members that optionally have a value.
-Some programming languages don't have a concept of `null` and need to map this to whatever abstraction is appropriate for that programming language (for example, `Option` in Rust or `Maybe` in Haskell).
+Some programming languages don't have a concept of `null` and use other forms of presence tracking like `Option` in Rust or `Maybe` in Haskell.
 * accessor, getter: In this proposal, the terms "accessor" and "getter" should be considered generic terms that translate to however a programming language exposes structure member values.
 For example, some programming languages like